The 2009 Greek Chairmanship

 2-5 November 2009, Athens, Greece

-The Third Meeting of the GFMD was hosted by Greece in Athens on 2-5 November 2009 and was attended by over 530 delegates representing 142 UN member-states and observers and 30 international organizations, as well as the European Commission.
+The Third Meeting of the GFMD, hosted in Athens, was attended by over 530 delegates representing 142 UN member-states and observers and 30 international organizations, as well as the European Commission.

-As in Manila, two days were devoted to a meeting of the Civil Society, and two to the Government meeting.
-The Civil Society Days which took place on 2 to 3 November, 2009 was organized by the Alexander S. Onassis Public Benefit Foundation, in tandem with the preparations of the Government meeting.
+The Civil Society Days, held on 2-3 November, were organized by the Alexander S. Onassis Public Benefit Foundation, in tandem with the preparations of the Government meeting.
 The meeting attracted over 300 participants from a wide range of non-state sectors across 100 countries.

-The Athens discussion of human development drew on some findings of the UNDP 2009 Human Development Report, among them that such choices and the developmental effects of migration are clearly dependent on the conditions under which people move, the levels of “development on the ground”.
-These were an important focus for the discussions of migration and human development across all the Roundtables.
+The Athens discussion of human development drew on some findings of the UNDP 2009 Human Development Report, inter alia, that migration choices and the developmental effects of migration are clearly dependent on the conditions under which people move, and the levels of “development on the ground”.

-The Athens Roundtables also produced a number of new recommendations and possible follow-up actions to better mainstream migration in development planning, for example through more effective data collection tools and methods to achieve coherence between migration and development policies.
-More research, studies, handbooks, databases and evaluative indicators were suggested to inform policy-makers on root causes of migration, the roles and needs of diaspora, social protection of migrants abroad, the impacts of migrant reintegration on development, gender issues and partnerships to deal with the impacts of the economic crisis on migration and development.
-Regional and inter-regional cooperation was reinforced, particularly in the context of closer relations with the GFMD.
-And governments agreed to continue pursuing policy and institutional coherence on migration and development, and research and data to underpin such coherence.
+The Athens roundtable discussions particularly produced a number of new recommendations and possible follow-up actions to better mainstream migration in development planning; for example, through more effective data collection tools and methods.
+It was suggested that more research and tools should be made available to help inform policy-makers on a broad variety of issues relating to migration and development policy, and to reinforce regional and inter-regional cooperation, particularly in the context of closer relations with the GFMD.
+Governments agreed to continue pursuing policy and institutional coherence on migration and development, as well as research and data to underpin this coherence.